hyperskill/hs-test-python/README.md

 # hs-test-python
-It is a small framework that simplifies testing educational projects for [Hyperskill](https://hyperskill.org).

 It is a framework that simplifies testing educational projects for [Hyperskill](https://hyperskill.org).

 It is required to use for Hyperskill projects.
 The main features are: